 - DURABLE - This tactical flashlight is virtually indestructible....

-- COMPACT - Easily fit this small flashlight in your pocket,...
+- COMPACT - This compact flashlight easily fits in your pocket,...

 You’ll want to have one for any issues that might arise during the night while driving.
 And it’s also helpful to have for any adventures you take at dusk or night.